Mapping the distribution and diversity of UK elm

 - Use the study findings to underpin future efforts to return mature elms to the landscape.

 Data will be gathered from several field sites.
-We will identify which beetles are present based on the larval galleries (tunnels chewed through the wood by the beetle larvae) remaining in the bark used for breeding and live beetles if any are collected.
+We will identify which beetles are present based on the larval galleries remaining in the bark used for breeding and live beetles if any are collected.
 The durability of resistance to elms exposed to the beetles will be assessed by evidence of beetle feeding apparent on resistant trees, and whether this is associated with symptom development.

 The project will benchmark the genetic diversity of elms in Britain and safeguard survey data on mature elms collected over 40 years by the Conservation Foundation.